 A pre-bid meeting is a great way to convey the complexity or simplicity of the project.
 This meeting is the best time for bidders to familiarize themselves with site conditions, traffic count and patterns, and to see facility utilization firsthand.
 It is an opportunity for the facility to inform bidders of their operation’s flow so work will progress with as little disruption to the business as possible.
 The pre-bid meeting is also an opportunity for bidders to ask questions and express concerns, and for the consultant to present the overall project scope of work while reviewing project documents.
 A walk-through is very helpful for bidders and gives them a good understanding of the project.

-A preconstruction meeting is necessary for any project, large or small.
-On smaller, short-term projects, this may be the only scheduled A preconstruction meeting is highly recommended for any project, large or small.
+A preconstruction meeting is highly recommended for any project, large or small.
 On smaller, short-term projects, this may be the only scheduled meeting between all parties.
 On large projects, a preconstruction meeting will establish the lines of communication, confirm the schedule, and discuss the final project phasing plan.
-Usually this will be the first of weekly scheduled progress meetings that will review the contractor’s progress towards timely completion.
-With the schedule reviewed, the phasing plan and traffic control needs can be discussed with the client to see what impact the work will have on facility production, if any.
+Usually, this will be the first of weekly scheduled progress meetings that will review the contractor’s progress towards timely completion.
+With the schedule reviewed, the phasing plan and traffic control needs can be discussed with the client to see what impact the work will have on facility production if any.

 Products and Materials Review